marcopierobon/blog/src/content/posts/2021-11-20-dynamodb-cost-reduction-test-entry.md

 Amazon Kinesis Data Streams provides a message broker for (near) real time event streaming.
 In an on-premise scenario, the closest thing to it would probably Apache Kafka. ([What is Apache Kafka?][2])

 Although the two share the same underlying principle of representing an [immutable][3] distributed log, the way they achieve it is quite different.
-From a first user perspective, something that can be noticed is that all connections to Kinesis go via HTTP, while Kafka uses a custom binary TCP protocol - although there is a Kafka implementation that supports HTTP ([Nakadi][4]).
+From a first time user perspective, something that can be noticed immediately is that all connections to Kinesis go via HTTP, while Kafka uses a custom binary TCP protocol - although there is a Kafka implementation that supports HTTP ([Nakadi][4]).

-For a full apply by apple comparison, you can have a look at the table from the [IT Cheerup's comparison chart][5].
+For an apple to apple comparison, you can have a look at the table from the [IT Cheerup's comparison chart][5].

-On a greenfield project in an AWS environment, people would normally pick Kinesis as their event streaming platform, as it's very simple to use and the overhead required to keep it running is very little.
+On a greenfield project in an AWS setting, people would normally pick Kinesis as their event streaming platform, as it's very simple to use and the overhead required to keep it running is very little.

 Having said that, a few considerations should be made before starting to use it.